 Tech Savvy Is Coming to a Town Near You!

-AAUW is proud to present our first 10 Tech Savvy pilot sites, which will take the AAUW Buffalo (NY) Branch’s highly successful, daylong STEM conference for girls nationwide.
-The 10 selected AAUW branches or states will each be receiving an $8,000 grant to implement Tech Savvy, thanks to a generous contribution from Praxair Inc.
+AAUW is proud to present our 2015 National Tech Savvy Pilot Program sites, which will take the AAUW Buffalo (NY) Branch’s highly successful, one-day science, technology, engineering, and math conference for girls nationwide.
+The 15 selected AAUW branches or states will each be receiving a grant from AAUW to implement Tech Savvy.

 Where It All Started